creack/telepilot/DESIGN.md

 A reusable Go library that manages:

-  - **Job creation**: Creating new job with specific resource limits and with their own namespace.
+  - **Job creation**: Creating new job with preset resource limits and with their own namespace.
+Jobs will be automatically started.
-  - **Job lifecycle**: Starting, stopping, and querying the status of jobs.
+  - **Job lifecycle**: Stopping (i.e. sending SIGKILL to the process), and querying the status of jobs.
     - NOTE: As only one caller can `wait` on a process, we need to properly wrap this to support mutiple clients.
   - **Log streaming**: Providing real-time streaming of job logs (stdout and stderr).
     - NOTE: To support multiple clients, we need to implement a broadcast mechanism.

+##### IDs

 The Job Manager will use UUIDs as primary key to identify jobs.
 While we could simplify and use the PID, it would make it more difficult to expand later with a distributed system.

+##### Cgroups

+We'll use the cgroups v2 api to limit resources.
+Each job will have it's own group with it's iD, i.e. /sys/fs/cgroup/<job_id>.
+To limit resources we'll use the `cpu.max`, `mem.max` and `io.max` toggles.

+For production use, it may be interesting to create a parent cgroup and have the jobs run in a sub cgroup, which would allow execution as non-root.
+We may also want to consider to implement more toggles for flexibility.

+##### Broadcast

+A broadcaster will be implemented, to acheive this, we'll use a simplified Broker pattern, any consumer wanting to see the logs will need to first 'subscribe' at which point it will receive any new data.
+If no consumer are subscribed, the data gets discarded, we'll need to make sure to always have a subscriber to be able to retrieve logs from the beginning.

 #### 2. **gRPC API**

 The gRPC API exposes the following methods:

-- **CreateJob**: Creates a new job with specified resource limits but does not start it.
+- **StartJob**: Creates and starts a new job with preset resource limits.
-- **StartJob**: Starts a previously created job.
 - **StopJob**: Stops a running job.
 - **GetJobStatus**: Retrieves the status of a job.
 - **StreamLogs**: Streams logs for a running job.